San Bernardino is a city in California located in the county seat of the same name.

-It is a great route to take to escape the summer heat of the plains.
+It is a great route to escape the plains' summer heat.

-Every year in May, the city of San Bernardino hosts the National Orange Show Festival.
+Every year in May, San Bernardino hosts the National Orange Show Fair.

 The National Orange Show fairgrounds in the city is the venue of the festival.

-As you would have guessed, the festival is a tribute to orange and features a variety of citrus fruits grown in the area.
+As you would have guessed, the festival is a tribute to oranges and features a variety of citrus fruits grown in the area.

 You can sample the tasty oranges and buy the ones you like at the festival.